 We have implemented stringent new Health & Safety Protocols during the COVID-19 pandemic to ensure the health of our visitors, staff, and volunteers.
 If you have any questions about the safety or sanitation measures in place, please reach out to us via email or phone (607-273-8284 ext.
 229).
 We are also happy to coordinate private visits to ensure covid safety and a comfortable museum experience for at risk or immuno-compromised visitors.

-Handicap accessible restrooms are available on the first and second floors (second floor can be reached via stairs or elevator).
-Gender neutral private bathrooms are available on the second floor.
+Accessible restrooms are available on the first and second floors (second floor can be reached via stairs or elevator).
+Gender neutral private restrooms are available on the second floor.
 All restrooms have changing tables available for parents caring for young children.
 We have a private room for nursing mothers available on the third floor (accessible via stairs or elevator).